Recommended Home-Selling Repairs

 - Replace your roof.
 One of the home improvements with the highest return on investment, replacing your roof can significantly improve your home value.

 - Update your flooring.
-Whether it’s deep-cleaning your carpets, refinishing your wood floors, or completely redoing your flooring, updated floors can do a lot for a home.
+Whether it’s deep-cleaning your carpets, refinishing your wood floors, or completely redoing your flooring, updating your flooring can do a lot for your home.

 - Make partial renovations.
 Make minor improvements without completely redoing a room.
 In bathrooms, you can replace the tub, toilet, sink and fixtures, and tiling.
 In the kitchen, you can replace the counters and flooring, or resurface cabinets and drawers.